oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 });
 ```

 The `req.body.guess` contains the incoming guess of the player which is added to the `lettersGuessed` property of the user document and saved back to the database.
-The response depends on the game’s status as lost, won, or ongoing.
+The response depends on the game's status as lost, won, or ongoing.

 The `profile` route gives access to the user data through a GET request and allows a user to set their username through a PUT request.
 Add the following routes to `src/hangman.js`: